Dynamics of collective minds in online communities: Model construction and empirical data collection

-We calibrate our model's initialization and validate its dynamics using comments and article titles posted in five US-based online news communities over 11 years, starting in 2012, including over $400$ million comments and $850$ thousand news articles (Supplementary Note 3, Supplementary Fig. 4, and Supplementary Table 3).
-We use BERTopic \cite{grootendorst2022bertopic}, a topic modeling framework that employs a large language model (BERT) as a latent embedding model and provides topic embeddings and classifications for article titles and comments, which we then use to construct a semantic network for each community.
-The process of data collection and construction of a community semantic network is shown in Fig. \ref{fig:1}b, and details of the topic modeling approach are described in the Methods and Supplementary Note 4.
-We validate the topic model by a survey in which participants representative of the U.S. public (N =$1028$) classified topics and rated inter-topic similarity.
-The survey results show a strong alignment between the model and human judgments (Supplementary Figs. 5-9 and Supplementary Note 5).
+We calibrate our model's initialization and validate its dynamics using comments and article titles posted in five US-based online news communities over 11 years, starting in 2012, including over $400$ million comments and $850$ thousand news articles (SI Appendix, Fig. S2, section 3, and tables S1-2).
+We use BERTopic \cite{grootendorst2022bertopic}, a topic modeling framework that employs a large language model (BERT) as a latent embedding model and provides topic embeddings and classifications for article titles and comments, which we then use to construct a semantic network for each community.The global semantic network can be represented as the average of the different community semantic networks (see also SI appendix, section 9).
+The process of data collection and the construction of a community semantic network are shown in Fig. \ref{fig:1}b, and details of the topic modeling approach are described in the Methods and the SI Appendix, section 4.
+We validate the topic model on a total sample of $N=1022$ participants representative of the U.S. public, using five tasks designed to assess the coherence of the discovered topics, how well comments and article titles are described by the model-assigned topics, and how similar pairs of topics and comments are.
+The results show a strong alignment between the model and human judgments (see the SI appendix, section 5, for details of each task, and Figs. S3-7 for detailed results).

-This rich and quantitative empirical data enables us to construct our computational model based on well-founded choices rather than arbitrary assumptions.
-A notable example is the way we model comment generation: based on the observation that users typically post more comments related to the topics of the news (i.e., ``on-topic" comments), but that some topics such as politics and the economy are always discussed regardless of the news (as modeled by comment multipliers, see Extended Data Fig. 1 and Methods).
-Further empirical insights motivating our model formulation and functional choices are presented in Supplementary Figs. 1-3 and Supplementary Note 2.
+These rich, quantitative empirical data enable us to construct our computational model based on well-founded choices rather than arbitrary assumptions.
+A notable example is the way we model comment generation: based on the observation that users typically post more comments related to the topics of the news (i.e., ``on-topic" comments), but that some topics, such as politics and the economy, are always discussed regardless of the news (as modeled by comment multipliers, see SI Appendix, Fig. S8 and Methods).
+Further empirical insights that motivate our model formulation and functional choices are presented in the SI Appendix, section 6, and in Figs. S9-11.